 Coupled with the data from studying both internal and external causes of pay compression, organizations of all sizes and across a wide spectrum of industries can implement some or all steps listed below to ensure payroll fairness.

-External hiring is often competitive, but it need not cause salary compression if hiring managers take a careful approach.
+Look for New Employees Who Seem Eager To Advance External hiring is often competitive, but it need not cause salary compression if hiring managers take a careful approach.
 One way to avoid the common trap of overpaying for outside talent to join the organization is to start at a salary more comparable to employees already working in the department.
-This also provides incentive to the new employee who may have turned down a higher-paying offer for the chance to move up the ranks more quickly.
+This also provides an incentive to the new employee who may have turned down a higher-paying offer for the chance to move up the ranks more quickly.

 Another option is to place a cap on pay for new hires to avoid creating an immediate salary inversion.
 While hiring managers might initially balk at this idea, it is a good tool for keeping salaries between new and experienced employees at a more even level.

-A common problem among organizations suffering from pay compression is that not enough of a monetary spread exists from one pay grade to the next.
-Adjusting internal pay grades to better match pay ranges outside the company is an important step to making across the board pay more equitable.
+Determine if Current Pay Grades Need an Overhaul A common problem among organizations suffering from pay compression is that not enough of a monetary spread exists from one pay grade to the next.
+Adjusting internal pay grades to better match pay ranges outside the company is an important step to making across-the-board pay more equitable.

 As an example, assume that an employee earned $75,000 per year and the midpoint for the position is $50,000 annual compensation.
 The employee in this example earns 1.5 times the market rate, which could mean the company needs to review issues related to salary compression.